RossPaterson/advent-of-code/2025/README.md

 of relative difficulty.

 I have added difficulty ratings based on how long I took to solve each puzzle.
-The most fun so far have been days 3 and 5.
+The most fun were days 3, 5 and 9.

 ## [Day 1: Secret Entrance](https://adventofcode.com/2025/day/1) \*